Robust non-computability of dynamical systems and computability of robust dynamical systems: Proof of Theorem B -- robust non-computability in the discrete-time case

-The following proposition is an immediate corollary of a classical result of dynamical systems theory.
-See e.g.~ Theorems 1 and 2 in \cite[p.
+The following proposition is a computable version of a classical result of dynamical systems theory.
+See, for example, the Proposition in \cite[p.
 305]{HS74}.
-The proof of this proposition has nothing to do with differential equations; rather, it depends on the invertibility of $Df(s)$ (the invertibility of $Df(s)$ follows from the fact that $s$ is a sink). \begin{proposition} There exist a neighborhood $U\subset \mathbb{R}^3$ of $s$ and a $C^1$-neighborhood $\mathcal{N}$ of $f$ such that for any $g\in \mathcal{N}$, $g$ has a sink $s_{g}$ in $U$.
-Moreover, for any $\epsilon >0$ one can choose $\mathcal{N}$ so that $\| s_{g}-s\| < \epsilon$. \end{proposition}
+While the original version of this result in \cite{HS74} does not refer to computability, it is straightforward to check that its proof also proves the computable version of this proposition.
+The proof of this proposition has nothing to do with differential equations; rather, it depends on the invertibility of $Dh(z_0)$.